neonmaccca/mxtoolkit/README.md

 dns:           Check your DNS Servers for possible problems  New!
 ```

-This module requires an api key from [https://mxtoolbox.com](https://mxtoolbox.com) otherwise you are severly rate limited.
+This module requires an api key from [https://mxtoolbox.com](https://mxtoolbox.com) otherwise you are severely rate limited.

 Installation